hytechclub/cs-102/Collections/SquareCountChallenge.md

 ## Extra Challenges
 ### Custom limit
 Instead of counting all the squares from 0-100, allow the user to enter the upper limit.
-Use the number they enter in the `for` loop instead of `100`.
+Use the number they enter in the `while` loop instead of `100`.

 ### Better error handling
 When squaring a number, do not allow the user to square a number outside the range of the list.
 For example, if they wish to square the number `20`, but there fewer than `21` items in the list, display a message saying "Number not within range."